 Additional Factory Testing»

 .
+In the event that Purchaser reasonably determines that a factory test conducted by Seller or its Subcontractors was not conducted properly or the results of the test were inconclusive Purchaser may required Seller to repeat such test in a fashion as to obtain conclusive results.

-Purchaser may request Seller to repeat a test, perform the test using more precise instrumentation than planned, or conduct a test not in Seller’s standard factory test program.
-In the event as a result of such Purchaser requested test requirement the Equipment is found to not be compliant with the requirements of this Agreement, Seller shall correct such noncompliance and the cost and time associated with such Purchaser test requirement shall be to Seller’s account.
-If the Equipment is found to be compliant with this Agreement, Seller shall be eligible for a Change Order arising out of such Purchaser test requirement.
+Purchaser may request Seller or its Subcontractors to perform one or more of its factory tests using more precise instrumentation than planned, or conduct a test not in Seller’s or its Subcontractor’s standard factory test program.
+In the case of a Purchaser request for an additional non standard factory test the conduct of such test shall be subject to mutual agreement by the parties.

+In the event as a result of such Purchaser requested repeat test, ormore precise instrumentation or non standard test the Equipment is found to not be compliant with the requirements of this Agreement, Seller shall correct such noncompliance and the cost and time associated with such testing shall be to Seller’s account.
+If the Equipment is found to be compliant with this Agreement, Seller shall be eligible for a Change Orderfor the cost and time associated with such testing.